Background verification

 • Example 2: A candidate with incomplete reference checks was flagged with an Amber result, necessitating additional follow-ups and verifications.

 To address Amber’s results, candidates should promptly respond to requests for additional information or clarification.
-Providing accurate and complete details, maintaining open communication with the verification agency, and cooperating with additional checks can help in mitigating the concerns raised by an Amber result.
+Providing accurate and complete details, maintaining open communication with the verification agency, and cooperating with additional checks can help mitigate the concerns raised by an Amber result.

 A Green result in the RAG rating system indicates a low-risk or fully compliant outcome in the background verification process.
 This means that the information provided by the candidate has been verified and found to be accurate and authentic, with no areas of concern or discrepancies identified.